MystenLabs/sui/crates/sui-mvr-graphql-rpc/README.md

 ## Testing
 The full gamut of graphql-specific tests are listed in the [rust.yml](../../.github/workflows/rust.yml).

-To run the tests in `sui-graphql-rpc`, you will need to have postgres running locally.
+To run the tests in `sui-mvr-graphql-rpc`, you will need to have postgres running locally.